 '''

 This file contains sample configuration statements for the Lifeline

 Advisor - using default settings in most cases.

 #-----

 Following specifies the port which the primary Advisor will listen

 on for connections from Agents.

 agent connection port

 Following specifies which Agents are allowed to connect to the

 primary Advisor.

 agent_id_list

+192.10.1.1..4000

-192.10.1.1..4000 # IP address and port for sys_a
+IP address and port for sys a

+192.10.1.2..4000

-192.10.1.2..4000 # IP address and port for sys_b
+IP address and port for sys_b

+192.10.2.1..4000

-192.10.2.1..4000 # IP address and port for sys_c
+IP address and port for sys c

+192.10.2.2..4000

-192.10.2.2..4000 # IP address and port for sys_d
+IP address and port for sys d

 Following specifies the port which the primary Advisor will listen

 on for connections from a secondary Advisor.

-advisor connection port 8000
+advisor connection port

-\# Following specifies which secondary Advisors are allowed to connect
+Following specifies which secondary Advisors are allowed to connect

 to the primary Advisor (should contain at least the IP address of this

 host).

 advisor_id_list

 IP address for Advisor on primary controller

 192.10.10.1

+192.10.20.1

 IP address for Advisor on secondary controller

-192.10.20.1

 Following specifies the IPv4 address and port the primary Advisor

 listens on for connections from load balancers.

-1b_connection_v4
+The IP address in

+this statement is also used by the primary Advisor to accept

+connections from Agents or the secondary Advisor.

 10.10.10.1..3860

+1b connection v4

 Following specifies which load balancers are allowed to connect to

 the primary Advisor.

 1b id list

-192.10.1.32
+192.100.1.1

 IP address of LB in Site1

 IP address of LB in Site2

-192.10.1.33
+192.100.2.1

 '''

-Figure 19.
+Figure 21.
 Sample configuration statements for the Lifeline Advisor, part 1 of 2

 '''

 Following specifies the network qualified application

 name, site of each SNA application, and the workload that

 the SNA application belongs in.

 These entries are mapped by intermediary_node_list

 entries of type SNA.

-sna application list

-NETA.SNAAPPL1,SITE1,WORKLOAD4
+sna_application_list

+NETA.
+SNAAPPL1, SITE1, WORKLOAD4

 NETA.SNAAPPL2,SITE1,WORKLOAD4

 NETB.SNAAPPL1,SITE2,WORKLOAD4

-NETB.SNAAPPL2,SITE2,WORKLOAD4
+NETB.
+SNAAPPL2, SITE2, WORKLOAD4

 Following specifies the IP address and site name (i.e. sysplex name)

 that identifies each intermediary node used

 to route the workload, the port number to reach the

 intermediary node, and the workload name.

 These entries represent the load balancer server groups

 registered by the first-tier load balancers.

 The application type is SNA because SNA applications process

 this workload.

 intermediary node list

 192.10.100.1..8000, SITE1, WORKLOAD4, SNA # Intermediary node on Site1

 192.10.200.1..8000, SITE2, WORKLOAD4, SNA

 Intermediary node on Site2

 '''

-Figure 20.
+Figure 22.
 Sample configuration statements for the Lifeline Advisor, part 2 of 2